Make A New Project By Knitting Japanese Short Rows!

 The videos are made as a response to knitters who do not like picking up and wrapping during knitting.

-Both of these tutorials also use clip markers to aid them during knitting.
+Both of these tutorials also use stitch markers to aid them during knitting.

 In addition, clip markers are needed in this method since it serves as a marker and the “wrap” for the short rows.
-So get those clip markers ready before you start.
+So get those stitch markers ready before you start.

 Staci from VeryPink Knits shows a great way of doing the Japanese short rows with the tutorial below.